cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 #### Connections UI workflow

 The UI has six tabs.
-Each tab requires data for your connection setup.
-The tabs are the following:
+Each tab requires data for your connection setup:

 1. Info
 1. Source